 - Mix 6 cups flour and 2 teaspoons salt.

-- If mixing by hand, use a fork or pastry cutter to blend in 1 pound butter a little at a time until mixture is crumbly.
+- If mixing by hand, use a fork or pastry cutter to blend in 1 pound salted butter a little at a time until mixture is crumbly.
 If using a stand mixer, use the pulse function to mix.
 The flour and butter mixture does not have to be completely uniform; it's actually good to leave a few larger bits of butter mixed in.

 - Add 1¼ to 1½ cups cold water a little at a time and mix until mixture forms a ball.